modivilioglu/kafka-spark-streaming-for-geocoded-ips/Readme.md

 ## Solution Algorithm
 The solution for the above mentioned problem is mainly calculating the distance of the suppliers and the online customers, whose locations are very roughly discovered by geocoded ips.
-The suppliers accumulates the distance to each customer, and that is the weight.
-So the supplier with the least avarage distance is the best candidate, and so it goes on.
+For each supplie, the distance to each customer is accumulated.
+So the supplier with the least avarage distance becomes the best candidate.
 If we need to select n suppliers, we select the first n suppliers that have the least distance avarage.

-Since the operation is associative, we can distribute it to paralell calculations, which Spark does, so our algorithm is suitable for parallel calculation.
+Since the operation is associative, we can distribute it to paralell operations, which Spark already does, so our algorithm is suitable for parallel processing.

 ## Technical Overview
 This project covers the architechtural basics of a Spark ecosystem.